PhilLeach/PicoMQTTServoDemo/README.md

 ## Dependencies

 The demo has been built using the following libraries.
-Copies of whilch are included in the /lib directory.
+Copies of which are included in the /lib directory (unchanged).

 1. The mqtt_as client from [micropython-mqtt](https://github.com/peterhinch/micropython-mqtt).
 2. I created a prototype asyncronous servo library [servo_as](https://github.com/PhilLeach/servo_as) to drive the servos.